 There are 4 attractions in the photo below, but the 2 most interesting rides won’t be opening anytime soon.
 What a pity.

 One of the few operational rides this morning is the park’s huge Ferris wheel.
 It’s not included in our ticket, though.

 You can read the despair in my friends’ eyes.
 What are we doing here?
 Which rides should we spend those credits on?

 But then… suddenly, there’s good news.
 One of the park’s 3 coasters is opening its doors.
 And although I’m not able to read Chinese words, I guess these red characters mean Cheap Zamperla Indoor Coaster with Crappy Dinosaur Theming.
 More or less.

 It really didn’t look like this coaster would operate today, so I consider myself lucky.

 The ride is called Karst Cave Coaster and it’s guarded by the Karst Coaster Cat.

 Karst Cave Coaster’s ride experience is hilarious.
-This powered coaster makes two laps: one in darkness and a second one with colourful lights turned on.
-During that second lap, yiu can clearly see the theming: rocks and static, cheap-looking dinosaurs.
-Surprisingly, the lay-out is quite long, but it contains a few painful transitions.
+This powered coaster makes 2 laps: one in darkness and a second one with colourful lights turned on.
+During that second lap, I can clearly see the theming: rocks and static, cheap-looking dinosaurs.
+The layout is quite long, but it contains a few painful transitions.
 Anyway… I’m glad I got the credit and this is exactly what I expected from a Chinese indoor coaster: rubbish.